algolia/examples/infinite-scroll/guide.md

 For very visual websites, such as those built around photo sharing, infinite scroll can be a nice experience for users.
-And implementing it with Algolia is straightforward.
+For your users, they can view hundreds of results through only scrolling.
+For you, you get users who are more engaged and spend more time on your website.

-We should note that Algolia only returns 1,000 results through the default search functionality.
+Algolia only returns 1,000 results through the default search functionality.
+We do this to ensure very fast searches.
+It is rare that result 1,001 is what the user is looking for, so limiting searched results to this number allows us to speed up our search results.

 To get more than 1,000 results, we will have to leverage the `browse` functionality.

 Using `browse` doesn't use all of the ranking strategy that search does which means that we don't want to use browse from the outset, as the default search will give us the best results.